Monge-Amp\`ere gravitating fluids. Least action principles and particle systems: for a fluid

-Sections \ref{sec-MAG-mapping} and \ref{sec-B-k-mapping} were dedicated to the flow of mappings $t\mapsto \yy_t=(\yy_t(x)) _{ x\in D},$ keeping track of the source element $x\in D.$ This was necessary to obtain a representation in terms of optimal transport.
-However, fluid particles being indistinguishable, we do not observe the detail of the mapping $\yy_t,$ but only the profile
+Section \ref{sec-MAG-mapping} was dedicated to the flow of mappings $t\mapsto \yy_t=(\yy_t(x)) _{ x\in D},$ keeping track of the source element $x\in D.$ This was necessary to obtain a representation in terms of optimal transport.
+However, particles in a fluid being indistinguishable, we do not observe the detail of the mapping $\yy_t,$ but only the profile

 of positions at time $t$.
 The following term is part of the integrand of the action \eqref{eq-15}: